Refunds, remission and re-crediting

-If you withdrew from a subject due to special circumstances after the census date, use the Application for Remission or Re-crediting (pdf) to apply for:
+If you withdrew from a subject due to special circumstances after the census date, you can apply for remission or reimbursement of your subject fees.

 If you paid for your subject fees though deleted your subject/s before the census date, see Refund information.
 The Student Amenities and Services Fee (SSAF) is not refundable.

 - Your student type - Commonwealth Supported or Fee-Paying;